arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 Since version `7`, a shaded variant of the driver is also published with maven coordinates:
 `com.arangodb:arangodb-java-driver-shaded`.

-It bundles and relocates the following packages from transitive dependencies:
+It bundles and relocates the following packages:
 - `com.fasterxml.jackson`
 - `com.arangodb.jackson.dataformat.velocypack`
 - `io.vertx`